A PASSAGE TO INDIA: EM Forster

 At the tea, Aziz and Fielding immediately become friendly, and the afternoon is overwhelmingly pleasant until Ronny Heaslop arrives and rudely interrupts the party.
 Later that evening, Adela tells Ronny that she has decided not to marry him.
 But that night, the two are in a car accident together, and the excitement of the event causes Adela to change her mind about the marriage.

-Caves for those who attended Fielding’s tea.
+Not long afterward, Aziz organizes an expedition to the nearby Marabar Caves for those who attended Fielding’s tea.
 Fielding and Professor Godbole miss the train to Marabar, so Aziz continues on alone with the two ladies, Adela and Mrs. Moore.
 Inside one of the caves, Mrs. Moore is unnerved by the enclosed space, which is crowded with Aziz’s retinue, and by the uncanny echo that seems to translate every sound she makes into the noise “boum.”

 Aziz, Adela, and a guide go on to the higher caves while Mrs. Moore waits below.
 Adela, suddenly realizing that she does not love Ronny, asks Aziz whether he has more than one wife—a question he considers offensive.
 Aziz storms off into a cave, and when he returns, Adela is gone.
 Aziz scolds the guide for losing Adela, and the guide runs away.
 Aziz finds Adela’s broken field‑glasses and heads down the hill.
 Back at the picnic site, Aziz finds Fielding waiting for him.
 Aziz is unconcerned to learn that Adela has hastily taken a car back to Chandrapore, as he is overjoyed to see Fielding.
 Back in Chandrapore, however, Aziz is unexpectedly arrested.
 He is charged with attempting to rape Adela Quested while she was in the caves, a charge based on a claim Adela herself has made.